To read our news articles and Guides Badge Information - please hover on the 'Home' tab, then click on each article

 Women Serving the Global Community

 Soroptimist International is a vibrant, dynamic organisation.
-We are the world's leading international women's organisation, focused exclusively on building a better world for women and girls.
+We are the world's leading international women's organisation focussed on building a better world.
 We are the largest women's service organisation and, through our Consultative Status at the United Nations, we strive for equality, peace and international understanding.
 We have clubs from Argentina to Zimbabwe.

-In Cockermouth we have been involved in exciting and thought provoking projects for over 30 years.
+In Cockermouth we have been involved in exciting and thought provoking projects for 39 years.
 These projects have been aimed at improving the lives of women and girls, locally, nationally and internationally.See the 'About Us' tab for information about SI Cockermouth & District.

 We are also on Facebook which is much more current at Cockermouth Soroptimists Facebook Page